Hardwood floors are deceptively thought to clean.

 The Bissell PowerGlide gives consumers an option to purchase a cordless vacuum that will run for around 45 minutes.
 And only take 2 hours to fully charge.

 Now 45 minutes is a pretty long time especially when cleaning bare floor surfaces since you don’t need to constantly go back and forth.

 This vacuum is great for folks who live in mobile homes or condos with hardwood.
 It does not have a cord so there’s more freedom.

 Combine it with the canister mode, you can even use this inside the vehicle.

 Yes you heard that right, this vacuum converts from an upright to a canister vacuum.
 It followed in the steps of the Shark Navigator and Hoover Air Cordless Lift and added a “lift” feature to its product that looks like this.

-Bottom line: If you are tired of dealing with cords this is one of the best options available.
+Bottom line: If you don’t like dealing with cords, this is one of the best options available.
 It has a 45 minute run time and will only take 2 hours to recharge.
 Great for hardwood floors and above the floor dusting.

 Budget Option: VonHaus 2-in-1

 Take note while this vacuum looks like a cordless cleaner, it isn’t.

 It actually has a 16 foot cord.
 This vacuum comes with a telescopic wand that you can attach when you want to clean floors.
 Or detach if you need to clean upholstery.